kwalczak80/Clonmel-Hiking-Club/README.md

 # **Clonmel Hiking Club**
 **[Click here to visit Clonmel Hiking Club website](https://kwalczak80.github.io/Clonmel-Hiking-Club)**<br>
 <p>Welcome to the official Clonmel Hiking Club website.
-  The website is designed to provide information about hiking club in Clonmel area.
-The website consists of sections where users can find relevant infomation about the club, view the pictures in the gallery section and find information about upcoming events.
-In addition, if the user has any queries, they can use a simple contact form in order to send a message to the club.</p>
+The website is designed to provide information about the Hiking Club in Clonmel area.
+The website consists of sections where users can find relevant information about the club, view the pictures in the gallery section, and find information about upcoming events.
+In addition, if the user has any queries, they can use a simple contact form to send a message to the club.</p>

 ![Responsive Design](docs/responsive-design.PNG "Responsive Design of Clonmel Hiking Club website")
 <hr>